xiaofans/LLongImageView/README.md

 how
 ==============
-I copy the based on project and add two sample features.
+I copy the based on project and add a few sample features.

 1.Support remote url display